On Inflation and Reheating Features in the Higgs-$R^2$ Model: Conclusion

 \section{Conclusion}

-We have investigated the Higgs-$R^2$ inflation, which corresponds to the inflation and reheating features in this model.
-For this paper, we used the effective single-field approximation called minimal two-field mode on the inflaton's trajectory.
-With this, the inflaton will follow the direction of such a mode.
-We investigated the model and shown the turn parameter $\eta^{\perp}$ is strongly dependent on the Higgs parameters, mainly by the non-minimal coupling\footnote{Since we take $\lambda$ as the fixed value in this paper} $\xi$.
-The turn parameter could potentially affect the largeness of the non-gaussianity $f_{NL}$.
-However, in our analytical approximation shown, even with the large $\xi$, this contribution failed to produce a large non-gaussianity.
-Of course, it is expected for the effective single-field mode.
-This way, the non-minimal coupling $\xi$ can be regarded as a free parameter, since no definite constraint is applied.
-Thus, the non-minimal coupling can run from small $\xi$ which corresponds to the nearly-pure $R^2$ model to large $\xi$ for nearly-pure Higgs inflation.
+We have investigated Higgs-$R^2$ inflation, focusing on both its inflationary and reheating features.
+In this work, we employed the effective single-field approximation, namely the minimal two-field mode along the inflaton trajectory.
+Within this framework, the inflaton evolves along the direction of the effective mode.
+Our analysis shows that the turn parameter $\eta^{\perp}$ depends strongly on the Higgs parameters, in particular the non-minimal coupling $\xi$.
+The turn parameter could, in principle, affect the largeness of non-Gaussianity $f_\text{NL}$.
+However, our analytical approximation indicates that, even for large $\xi$, the resulting contribution is insufficient to generate significant non-Gaussianity.
+This outcome is consistent with the expectations of an effective single-field model.
+Consequently, the non-minimal coupling $\xi$ can be treated as a free parameter, as no definitive constraints apply.
+Therefore, $\xi$ may range from small values, corresponding to a nearly pure $R^2$ model, to large values, corresponding to nearly pure Higgs inflation.

-In the preheating stage, we divided it into two regimes: quadratic regime and quartic regime.
-If we consider the quadratic regime, we found that the gauge bosons are dominated the whole particle productions.
+In the preheating stage, we divided it into two regimes: the quadratic regime and the quartic regime.
+Considering the quadratic regime, we found that the gauge bosons dominate particle production.
 But, they failed to drain the whole inflaton's energy.
-Thus, we introduced the DM candidate with the large coupling.
+Thus, we introduced the DM candidate with a large coupling.
 We expected this DM candidate could potentially drain the whole inflaton's energy.
-In addition, we found that if we imposed the non-minimal coupling to be $\xi\gtrsim 587$, the preheating would not exist.
-This came from the fact that $\Gamma_{\phi\rightarrow SS}>H$.
-Also, during the end of the quadratic regime, if we assumed the preheating is continued in the quartic regime, we should impose the constraint on the non-minimal coupling to be $\xi\lesssim 10$.
-If the constraint is violated, the preheating ceased once the quadratic regime is ended.
-This way, we obtain the upper bound of the reheating temperature to be

-This reheating temperature is obtained if $\xi>10^3$.
-Thus, from here it is expected to obtain a large temperature $\gtrsim 10^{13}$ GeV.
-This value is close to pure Higgs inflation \cite{bezrukov2009initial}, as it is supposed to be.
+During this quadratic regime, it strongly depends on $\xi$ to obtain the different conditions in the preheating stage.
+If the non-minimal coupling $\xi$ is large, which is $\gtrsim 277$, the resonance production of the inflaton could potentially drain the whole inflaton's energy density.
+On the contrary, if the non-minimal coupling $\xi$ is less than $4.2$, the resonance continues to the quartic regime.
+For the value in between ($4.2 <\xi <277$), the inflaton energy is partly converted to heavy particles via resonance.